Real Estate Investing Blog

 Chicago is the third largest metropolitan area in the U.S, almost three million in Chicago and another ten million in the surrounding metro area.
 Chicago has a large population, diverse economy, and a stable market.
 It is home to 32 Fortune 500 companies.
 It has high private sector employment.
 And due to a number of factors, Chicago Real Estate Market is one of the best rental real estate markets in the US.

-In this blog, we will share with you the latest Chicago, IL real estate market trend.
+In this blog, we will share with you the Chicago real estate market trend 2018.
 For example, the average price per square foot for Chicago properties was $221 in 2017, an increase of 1% compared to the same period in 2016.
 We will also share with you the top 10 reasons to invest in the Chicago real estate in 2018.

 Chicago Real Estate – Market Trend & Forecast 2018